awentzonline/image-analogies/README.md

 `python image_analogy.py images/arch-mask.jpg images/arch.jpg images/arch-newmask.jpg out/arch`

-It currently resizes the images without regard to aspect ratio so just use square images or, better yet, make a PR.
+It currently resizes the images without regard to aspect ratio so just use square images, change the full_img_width/height in the script, or better yet, make a PR.